Is open today

 Summer Wed - Mon 10.00 - 18.00

 The Haus Am Horn is the only building designed and constructed by the Bauhaus in Weimar.
 This model house was built especially for the 1923 Bauhaus exhibition.
 It provided an opportunity for the Bauhaus masters and students to publicly present their visions of modern living and architecture for the first time.
-The Haus Am Horn will reopen on 18 May 2019 with a brand-new exhibition.

 Based on the exhibition concept from 1923, visitors can experience all the rooms in the one-story model house.
 Reconstructions of selected pieces of furniture create an even better impression of the interior furnishings as they originally appeared.
 A comprehensive media guide provides extensive information about the construction of the house, its eventful history and addition to the list of UNESCO World Heritage Sites.